Data-driven assessment of optimal spatiotemporal resolutions for information extraction in noisy time series data: Methods

 \subsection{Copper surface system analysis}

-The data shown in Fig.~\ref{fig:fig4} are obtained from MD simulation described in detail in~\cite{cioni_innate_2023, becchi_layer-by-layer_2024, crippa_detecting_2023}, of an atomistic model of FCC(211) copper metal parametrized with a deep neural network potential~\cite{cioni_innate_2023}.
-The surface model contains 2400 Cu atoms that are simulated at $T = 600$~K. Periodic boundary conditions are applied in the $xy$ plane, while the system is finite along the $z$ direction, simulating \textit{de facto} an infinite copper/vacuum surface along the (211)-plane.
+The data shown in Fig.~\ref{fig:fig4} were obtained from MD simulation described in detail in~\cite{cioni_innate_2023, becchi_layer-by-layer_2024, crippa_detecting_2023}, of an atomistic model of FCC(211) copper metal parametrized with a deep neural network potential~\cite{cioni_innate_2023}.
+The surface model contains 2400 Cu atoms that were simulated at $T = 600$~K. Periodic boundary conditions are applied in the $xy$ plane, while the system was finite along the $z$ direction, simulating \textit{de facto} an infinite copper/vacuum surface along the (211)-plane.
 The system is simulated for $\tau = 150$ ns, sampling its configuration every $\Delta \tau = 10$ ps, for a total of 15000~frames.
-The LENS signals~\cite{crippa_detecting_2023} are then computed for all atoms.
-The descriptor time-series have been generated for all cutoff in the list $r_c = \{3, 5, 6.5, 8.5, 10.5, 11.5, 12.5, 14, 16\}$~\AA.
-The signals are then smoothed \textit{via} moving average using a 10~frames window to reduce noise.\cite{crippa_detecting_2023,becchi_layer-by-layer_2024,caruso2024classification}
+LENS signals~\cite{crippa_detecting_2023} were then computed for all atoms.
+The descriptor time series have been generated for all cutoff in the list $r_c = \{3, 5, 6.5, 8.5, 10.5, 11.5, 12.5, 14, 16\}$~\AA.
+The signals were then smoothed \textit{via} moving average using a 10~frames window to reduce noise.\cite{crippa_detecting_2023,becchi_layer-by-layer_2024,caruso2024classification}